mike42/RotorCipher/README.md

 RotorCipher
 ===========

-Tools and simulations of rotor ciphers
+Tools and simulations for rotor ciphers.